-I started this project to challenge my ability to create a large and detailed world (16.8km2).
+I started this project as a challenge to create a large and detailed world (16.8km2).
 I decided on the realistic, tactical shooter Squad, because of it's large level sizes and the use of Unreal Engine 4.
 This proved to come with both pros and cons, but I will talk more about that further in.

 The level itself is heavily inspired by Panjshir, a mountainous province in northern Afghanistan.
 It's a beautiful and surprisingly lush region, with valleys stretching for miles.
-Fields cover the ground between the mountain tops, while the rivers carve through the landscape.
+Fields cover the areas between the mountain tops, and the rivers carve through the landscape.

 Development Time - Ongoing.